wdka-publicationSt/editorial_design/README.md

 About Bugs Bots & Bytes is a self-published reader, compiled by Amsterdam-based collective Hackers & Designers.
 The content of the reader has been accumulated collectively during and after the H&D Summer Academy 2015 – About Bugs Bots and Bytes.

 The web- and print documentation is a collective investigation into cross-media publishing.
-Inspired by DIY culture and publications such as The Whole Earth Catalog, the reader has been prepped as a collection of How To-manuals, articles and adverts.
+Inspired by DIY culture and publications such as the [Whole Earth Catalog](https://en.wikipedia.org/wiki/Whole_Earth_Catalog), the reader has been prepped as a collection of How To-manuals, articles and adverts.
 Further information and digital media content can be found on hackersanddesigners.nl, wiki.hackersanddesigners.nl and github.com/hackersanddesigners/HDSA2015

 The Hackers & Designers Summer Academy 2015 was funded by